 Carbohydrate loading in the days prior to your race can increase your store of carbohydrate by more than 30%.
 Read more about carbo-loading.

 An ideal pre-race breakfast is light and high in carbohydrates with a little bit of protein too.
-Porridge, toast and rice pudding are good options for carbohydrate.
+There are a number of options for a 'good' breakfast.
+Porridge, peanut butter toast. rice pudding and pancakes are popular choices that give you carbs without being too heavy.
 A poached egg or omelette would be a good source of protein.

 Before the swim